purijatin/njexl_wiki/01-Language-Features.md

 To reverse a string use <string>^-1.
 That should be awesome.
 Now just like python : <string>*n catenated.
 Here,  <string>**n catenated the string n times.

+## Threading support
+nJexl has full threading support!
+That is to say, one can simply create thread by calling the function : thread() with suitable parameters which to be passed to the anonymous function block.

+     t = thread{  out:println("I am a thread!") } ()

+Creates a thread - which just calls the out:println() call.
+More of this in the threading section.

 ## Why NO Exception Handling ?

 I toyed with the idea, and then found that :